qiskit-community/qiskit-translations/.github/ISSUE_TEMPLATE/add-new-language.md

 name: Add New Language
 about: Request for adding new language to Qiskit Documentation
 title: Request for [LANGUAGE]
-labels: help wanted, New Language Request
+labels: New Language Request, help wanted
+assignees: ''

 ---